- What is body recomposition for women?

 How to do body recomposition for females

 Body recomposition for females sounds great.
-It’s what most of us want to achieve – fat loss and a more toned physique.
+If we’re being honest, it’s what most of us want to achieve – fat loss and a more toned physique.
 But, if you’re going to achieve a body recomposition it does take a fair bit of dedication and commitment, so be prepared for that!

 The key knowing how to do a body recomposition, is knowing what to eat, how much and the best way to exercise to support your goals.
-Once you know these things, it’s just a matter of putting them into practice and sticking with it.
+Once you know these things, it’s just a matter of putting them into practice and sticking with it for the long term.

 To make it easier, we’ve listed the key things you absolutely need to do in order to influence a body recomposition in favor of less fat and more muscle on your body.